Go to CycleBuy Flyers

 Q. I hear that lithium crank poorly when it gets cold, is that right?

-Shorai LFX are much better in cold-weather conditions than other-brand lithium starter batteries, due to our eXtreme-rate formulation with low resistance.
-Down to about 20 degrees fahrenheit (-7C) most users find that they can start normally on first crank.
+Down to about 20 degrees Fahrenheit (-7C) most users find that they can start normally on first crank.
 If your headlight comes on at key-ON, it is good for the batteries to flow some current before cranking in cold weather.
 The suggested headlight-on time before cranking depends on the temperature.
-If starting at 40f (5C), 30 seconds will help wake the battery and increase cranking performance.
-If at 0f (-17C), leave the lights on for 4~5 minutes before cranking.
+If starting at 40F/5C, 30 seconds will help wake the battery and increase cranking performance.
+If at 0F/-17C, leave the lights on for 4~5 minutes before cranking.
 The result will be a better first crank, and longer battery life.
-Any other accessories that can be turned on before cranking can also be used for this purpose, such as heated gear, radio, etc...
+If the engine fails to start on first crank, that first crank has warmed the battery, and the second attempt will be much stronger.
+Other accessories that can be turned on before cranking can also be used for this purpose, such as heated gear, radio, etc...
+Insuring that the battery is fully charged after storage also improves first-start performance in cold weather.

 Q. Can Shorai LFX be fully discharged and then disposed in regular garbage?